onagano-rh/ejb-remote-security/README.md

 When you modify the EJB source code, execute `mvn clean` in prior to `mvn install` for sure.
+If you are asked for username and password when deploying, use "quickstartUser" and "quickstartPwd1!".

 Build and run sample client